jedisct1/minisign/README.md

 ## Additional Tools, Libraries and Implementations

-- [minizign](https://github.com/jedisct1/zig-minisign) - Compact implementation in Zig that can also use ssh-encoded keys
+- [minizign](https://github.com/jedisct1/zig-minisign) - Compact implementation in Zig that can also use SSH-encoded keys
 - [minisign-misc](https://github.com/JayBrown/minisign-misc) - Set of workflows and scripts for macOS to verify and sign files
 - [go-minisign](https://github.com/jedisct1/go-minisign) - Go module to verify Minisign signatures
 - [rust-minisign](https://github.com/jedisct1/rust-minisign) - Minisign library in pure Rust